MLB Power Rankings: Where All 30 Teams Stand After Opening Games

 The Los Angeles Dodgers were the most impressive team of baseball's opening weekend.

-The defending NL West champions racked up a plus-20 run differential against the Arizona Diamondbacks in a four-game series, piling up 42 runs while hitting .327/.443/.647 as a team and slugging 14 home runs.
+The NL West champions racked up a plus-20 run differential against the Arizona Diamondbacks in a four-game series, piling up 42 runs while hitting .327/.443/.647 as a team and slugging 14 home runs.

 The Philadelphia Phillies also made a strong first impression with a sweep of the division-rival Atlanta Braves.